 The subcommittee shall also, at its discretion, meet with the department Chair, the tenured members of the department as a group and with the Committee on Tenure and Promotion as a group, and when the Committee on Tenure and Promotion was not involved in the case, with the Provost and Dean of the College together with the President.
 The subcommittee may also meet with any individual who desires to come before it.
 The purpose of these meetings is to enable the subcommittee to assure itself that the academic freedom of the individual had not been infringed upon.
 The subcommittee shall keep in mind that it is not to substitute its judgment for the judgment of any of the groups or individuals in question; it is merely to guarantee due process and academic freedom in adherence to The Statutes of the Faculty.
 Only the members of the subcommittee on appeals shall have access to confidential documents made available to them.
-No member of the subcommittee on appeals shall discuss either confidential documents or oral testimony outside the subcommittee meetings, except with other members of the subcommittee.
+No member of the subcommittee meetings, except with other members of the subcommittee.
 No one who appears before the subcommittee shall reveal information gained during the proceedings.